Getting a flight to Venice Italy from the USA and Australia is not difficult – it is getting to Venice cheaply that is the difficult part.

 In terms of cheap prices it is a case of shopping around for current deals.
 I often use sites like Skyscanner for this.

-The only really “cheap” airline offering flights is Condor.
-They have direct flights into Venice from Anchorage, Las Vegas and Orlando.
+have direct flights into Venice from Anchorage, Las Vegas, Billings and Boise.

 The number of airlines offering Venice flights is huge but the airfares aren’t so great.
 Basically you are looking at anything from AUD1,800 upwards.
 All I can really suggest is that you shop around.

-Some airlines in particular seem to offer specials on a regular basis – most notably Emirates, Qatar and Air France.
+Some airlines in particular seem to offer specials on a regular basis – most notably Emirates, Qatar, Air China and Air France.

 British Airways, Lufthansa , Singapore and Quantas occasionally have special deals but generally their fares seem to be a good deal more expensive than Air France or Emirates.